-In the modes ${\bf S}$ and ${\bf M},$ the Leica SL2 allows shutter speeds up to 30 minutes.
+In the modes S and M, the Leica SL2-S allows shutter speeds up to 30 minutes.
 The remaining exposure time after shutter release is counted down in seconds on the display for shutter speeds greater than 1 s.

-Image noise becomes apparent when using higher sensitivities, particularly on uniform dark areas.
-In order to reduce this annoying phenomenon, the camera will take a second "black picture" (taken with the shutter closed) automatically after pictures taken with slow shutter speeds and high ISO values.
+Image noise becomes more apparent when using higher sensitivities, particularly on uniform dark areas.
+Long exposure times may cause severe image noise.
+In order to reduce this annoying phenomenon, the camera will take a second "black picture" (taken with the shutter closed) automatically after a shooting with slow shutter speed and high ISO value.
 The noise metered in this parallel picture is then digitally "subtracted" from the data for the actual picture.
 In such cases the message Noise reduction in progress will appear with a relevant time value.
-The doubling of the "exposure" time must be taken into account for long exposure times.
+The doubling of the "exposure" time must be taken into account for long-term exposure times.
 The camera must not be switched off during that time.